 Introductory Flight Lesson

-When an aircraft, be it large or small, flies overhead do you find yourself looking up?
+When an aircraft, be it large or small, flies overhead, do you find yourself looking up?
 Do you imagine yourself sitting in the left seat piloting that airplane?
 Is your hectic schedule finally easing up to where there is time to start that unfulfilled dream of flight training?
-If there was a “yes” it’s time we talk.
+If there was a “yes”, it’s time we talk.

-Ponderosa Aero Club offers Introductory Flight Lesson to those interested in gaining the skills to become your own pilot.
+Ponderosa Aero Club offers an Introductory Flight Lesson to those interested in gaining the skills to become your own pilot.
 This approximately one hour flight conducted by a Certified Flight Instructor (CFI) begins with a “ground school” session.
 During this time your instructor will:

 • Answer any questions you have about the process of learning to fly and obtaining a license.

 • Discuss the basic aerodynamics that get and keep an aircraft in the air.

 • Present a thorough briefing on each phase of your flight (take off, landing and maneuvering).

 • Discuss air traffic control (ATC) radio communications that you will hear.